suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 ---

-# When we visit a URL that isn't a match we still get our header and footer!
+# When we visit a URL that is not a match we still get our header and footer!

 [.column]

 - This is because the only part of the page that swaps out is what is inside of our `Switch`

-- Let's add a "not found!" with `path="*"`
+- Let us add a "not found!" with `path="*"`

 [.column]